Sunny Isles bridge stuck, police say avoid the area

 It is estimated to be finished during the early hours of Saturday morning.

-With heavy delays in traffic, avoid the area and seek an alternate route.
+With heavy delays in traffic, officials advise drivers to avoid the area and seek alternate routes.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.